BRAZIL IN X-RAY

 12 January 2023

-ANTIPODES ‣ most of the world has no antipodes on land.
+ANTIPODES ‣ most of the World has no antipodes on land.
 The exception is for South America, East and Southeast Asia, Antarctica and the Arctic region.
 Much of the Canadian islands, Greenland and a fraction of Siberia are antipodes of Antarctica, including the Antarctic Peninsula.
-A very significant potion from China is antipodal to Argentina and Chile, Peru antipodal to Indochina, Ecuador antipodal to peninsular Malaysia and Colombia antipodal to Sumatra.
-Sulawesi is antipode of Guyana and Pará state, while Borneo and the Philippines are antipodes of Brazil, in the states of Mato Grosso, Pará, Roraima and Amazonas.
+A very significant portion from China is antipodal to Argentina and Chile, Peru antipodal to Indochina, Ecuador antipodal to peninsular Malaysia and Colombia antipodal to Sumatra.
+Sulawesi is antipode of Guyana and Pará state in N Brazil, while Borneo and the Philippines are antipodes of Brazil, in the states of Mato Grosso, Pará, Roraima and Amazonas.

-EXTREMES AND COORDINATES OF BRAZIL ‣ situated entirely in the western hemisphere, the three latitudinal extremes (west, mainland east, over east) of the country are west Greenwich; crossed by the Equator and the Tropic of Capricorn, the northern end of the country is in the Northern Hemisphere, and the southern end is in the southern temperate region.
-Brazil is the longest country in the world, spanning 4,395 km (2,731 mi) from north to south, and the only country in the world that has the equator and a tropical line (Tropic of Capricorn) running through it.
+EXTREMES AND COORDINATES OF BRAZIL ‣ situated entirely in the Western Hemisphere, the three latitudinal extremes (west, mainland east, over east) of the country are west Greenwich.
+Crossed by the Equator and the Tropic of Capricorn, the northern end of the country is in the Northern Hemisphere, and the southern end is in the southern temperate region.
+Brazil is the longest country in the world, spanning 4,395 km from north to south, and the only country in the world that has the equator and a tropical line (Tropic of Capricorn) running through it.
+For many curiosities for Brazilian territory, see Lista de Extremos do Brasil (Wikipedia).

 N: Monte Caburaí, Roraima (RR, 05°16′10″ N; for details inside a expedition, see Amazonas Abenteuer).